 If you’re looking for music, then you should definitely attend a concert at the Auditorio Alfredo Kraus concert hall.
 In addition, if you’re into architecture, then you’ll love to walk among the old, charming houses in the historical quarters of Vegueta.

 Here, you’ll also find the CAAM arts centre and Casa de Colón, “the House of Columbus”, where Christopher Columbus stopped by on his journey to America in 1492.

-In fact, Gran Canaria has been a rest stop for many ships, and the connection to Latin America has influenced the island’s cuisine and even the way they talk.
+In fact, Gran Canaria is a resort that has been a rest stop for many ships, and the connection to Latin America has influenced the island’s cuisine and even the way they talk.
 People here don’t speak with the characteristic Spanish lisp like they do on the mainland.
 The island has been a bridge between Latin America and Europe through centuries, and it could almost be considered a miniature continent.

 Gran Canaria is a place where you can catch some sun, have a luxury meal and enjoy cool cocktails, without moving an inch.
 Amadores Beach Club is located right by the sea and has an excellent menu.
 If you’re lucky you might spot local celebrity and Manchester City star David Silva; he goes there whenever he’s back from England.
 The atmosphere is sophisticated and the ambience is cool.
 They serve classic Canarian dishes such as papas arrugadas, which are potatoes boiled in salt water until they get wrinkly.
 They are traditionally served in red mojo sauce, which is truly a match made in heaven.